dwolopes/crawler-php/readme.md

 # Crawler Seminovos BH

-This project is responsible for crawling [this web page](https://www.seminovosbh.com.br/resultadobusca/index/veiculo/carro/marca/BMW/modelo/1239/usuario/todos) given by Seminovos BH and get from this page the 'children' links, and then crawl these 'children' links looking for vehicles' data, sush as, brand, price and so on .
+This project is responsible for crawling [this web page](https://www.seminovosbh.com.br/resultadobusca/index/veiculo/carro/marca/BMW/modelo/1239/usuario/todos) given by Seminovos BH and get from this page the 'children' links, and then crawl these 'children' links looking for vehicles' data, such as, brand, price and so on .

 ## Getting Started